isomerpages/moe-yuanchingsec/_sec-1-registration-2025-intake/Sec 1 Posting Group 3/Important Information.md

 <p>CCA and enrichment programmes are conducted after school hours.
 <br>The school hours are subjected to changes.</p>
 <p>CCA and enrichment programmes are conducted after school hours.</p>
-<p>On the first day of school, Tuesday, 2 Jan 2025, Sec 1 students will report
+<p>On the first day of school, Thursday, 2 Jan 2025, Sec 1 students will
-in school uniform by 8:20AM.</p>
+report in school uniform by 8:20AM.</p>
 <h3><strong>4.
 School / Miscellaneous Fees</strong></h3>
 <table style="minWidth: 150px">
 <colgroup>